ahmedkotb98/Semi-Supervised-Gan/README.md

         → if the discriminator D gets too weekly , then the generator G does not have good feed back so the loss represent nothing much.

         Moral: Don’t train D too good or too poor.

+    - 3 - No proper evaluation metric

+        As we have seen above in the code, we don’t really know when to stop the training as there is no proper evaluation metric in training GAN’s.

+        Visual inspection is required, a lot of people do that it when training GAN’s.

+        The losses don’t really tell much in GAN’s unlike other deep learning algorithms.

+        Due to this, often we end up not having a good GAN model.